thekhangnguyen/poetry-gen/README.md

 # Introduction
 The goal of this project is to create a style-conditioned poetry generator: the user can select desired criteria for the poems (rhyming pattern, sentiment and time epoch).
 The poetry generator is a GPT-2 model fine-tuned on our labeled dataset (link below) and it can be used by running a web application.

 This project is a students' Bachelor Project (Winter semester 19/20) implemented under the supervision of [Dr. rer. pol.
-Steffen Eger](https://www.informatik.tu-darmstadt.de/aiphes/aiphes/people_7/mitarbeiter_4_detailseite_72000.en.jsp) from independent research group [AIPHES](https://www.informatik.tu-darmstadt.de/aiphes/aiphes/index.en.jsp) (Adaptive Preparation of Information from Heterogeneous Sources) at the [Technische Universität Darmstadt](https://www.tu-darmstadt.de/) (Germany).
+Steffen Eger](https://www.informatik.tu-darmstadt.de/aiphes/aiphes/people_7/mitarbeiter_4_detailseite_72000.en.jsp) from the independent research group [AIPHES](https://www.informatik.tu-darmstadt.de/aiphes/aiphes/index.en.jsp) (Adaptive Preparation of Information from Heterogeneous Sources) at the [Technische Universität Darmstadt](https://www.tu-darmstadt.de/) (Germany).

 ## Authors of the project